-Your safety and the safety of those involved should be your top priority.
-Make it clear that you are holding a recording device and not a weapon, and keep a safe distance to avoid physically interfering with the officers (the furthest away you can be while recording the interaction, the better).
+Everyone’s safety should be your top priority.
+Make it clear that you are holding a recording device and not a weapon, and keep a safe distance to avoid physically interfering with the officers.
+The furthest away you can be while recording the interaction, the better.

-Police officers have attacked people who record them, and may even escalate their violence, so it is important that you act responsibly.
+Police officers have attacked people who record them, and may even escalate their violence.
+For this reason, it is important that you act responsibly.
 Consider alternative ways to document what you are witnessing if using a recording device may put you or others in danger.

 What can I do if I am unable to record the police?

 - Let the officers know you are witnessing their interaction.

 - Write down what you witnessed as soon as possible.

 - Share your story with your lawyer or the lawyer of the other people involved.

 What if a police officer tells me I must stop recording?